XistGG/XistGame-Template/README.md

 cd $NewGameName
 ```

+If you want to switch branches, now is the time!
+We're about to nuke the old template `.git` repo from the new game directory.

 ```powershell
 # NUKE the .git repo for XistGame since we're making a new game with a new repo
 Remove-Item -force -recurse .git